-- Where the Access Seeker fails to pay any amount due under the UCLL Terms (other than an amount withheld in accordance with section 17 or set off in accordance with the UCLL Service Level Terms), Chorus may give Notice to the Access Seeker to pay that amount within 20 Working Days of the Notice being given (Non-Payment Notice).
-A Non-Payment Notice must state the amount due and may be given to the Access Seeker at any time from the date on which the UCLL Terms provides for interest to begin to accrue on the amount due (regardless of whether interest is charged). - A Non-Payment Notice will not be affected by the Access Seeker giving a Dispute Notice to Chorus unless the Non-Payment Notice purports to require payment of an amount withheld in accordance with section 17 or set off in accordance with the UCLL Service Level Terms.
+- Where the Access Seeker fails to pay any amount due under the UCLL and UCLF Co-location Terms (other than an amount withheld in accordance with section 17 or set off in accordance with the UCLL and UCLF Co-location Service Level Agreement), Chorus may give Notice to the Access Seeker to pay that amount within 20 Working Days of the Notice being given (Non-Payment Notice).
+A Non-Payment Notice must state the amount due and may be given to the Access Seeker at any time from the date on which the UCLL and UCLF Co-location Terms provides for interest to begin to accrue on the amount due (regardless of whether interest is charged). - A Non-Payment Notice will not be affected by the Access Seeker giving a Dispute Notice to Chorus unless the Non-Payment Notice purports to require payment of an amount withheld in accordance with section 17 or set off in accordance with the UCLL and UCLF Co-location Service Level Terms.
 In this case the status quo will prevail and the Non-Payment Notice will not give rise to any rights under clause 16.3 or section 38 until the Dispute is resolved.